This is a quick and easy baby quilt pattern using simple raw edge applique.

 Baste your backing and batting in place and quilt as desired.

-I quilted a raincloud over the central raindrops and did some straight line quilting to link the colored raindrops and and then I did some closer straight line quilting to either side to make it look a bit like a rain with some lovely colourful raindrops interrupting the storm!
+I quilted a raincloud over the central raindrops and did some straight line quilting to link the colored raindrops and then I did some closer straight line quilting to either side to make it look a bit like a rain shower with some lovely colorful raindrops interrupting the storm!

 Step 7: Squaring & Binding